 Building permit application and important forms for adding a deck

 Things you need to apply for this permit may include some or all of the following.
-If you aren't sure what forms you need, contact Permitting Services.
+If you aren't sure what forms you need, contact the Permitting General Information phone number.
 You might also want to read our step-by-step guide for completing a building permit application.

 Deck permit forms include: